Ashlalala/aajonusnet/md/QNA/Q&A Of April 14, 2002.md

 Q: Well, the lady in Scientology, did she continue with the chemo therapy?

 A: No. When she knew they were killing her, she stopped.
 And she was introduced to this doctor.
 And she came to me, and she did much better, doing great.
 And then a year ago, it started coming back.
 But she didn't come to me until a few months ago, so it was too late.
-Unless she ate the faecal matter.
+Unless she ate the fecal matter.

 Q: That would make a big difference.